dis-sg/dis-sg.github.io/_posts/2021-05-23-merli-and-friends.md

 Another video series which teaches netizens how to draw Merli and its friends was also released last year.
 It was a great way to introduce netizens to the mascots, and a godsend for parents (and the young-at-heart) amid phase 2 measures last year.

 <div class="video-responsive"><iframe width="1264" height="480" src="https://www.youtube.com/embed/yvejvF4X_V8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 While both series did not achieve viral success, the public is slowly warming up to the creatures that represent us on the global stage.
 An example is a homegrown project that was launched during the circuit breaker last year.
-3D printing hobbyist lg2113 uploaded a publicly-accessible blueprint of Merli’s design, which was given the go-ahead by STB.
-Perhaps he will create blueprints for the rest of the family during this current semi-lockdown.

-While both series did not achieve viral success, the public is slowly warming up to the creatures that represent us on the global stage.
-An example is a homegrown project that was launched during the circuit breaker last year.
 3D printing hobbyist lg2113 uploaded a publicly-accessible <a href="https://www.prusaprinters.org/prints/31097-merli-the-merlion" target="_blank">blueprint</a> of Merli’s design, which was given the go-ahead by STB.
 Perhaps he will create blueprints for the rest of the family during this current semi-lockdown.